RichiH/vcsh/doc/INSTALL.md

 The standalone variant can be downloaded from any recent entry in [releases](https://github.com/RichiH/vcsh/releases).

-This method is suited for installation to a user space where you don't have control over the system packages, e.g.:
+This method is suited for installation to a user space where you don’t have control over the system packages, e.g.:

 ```console
 $ mkdir -p ~/bin